Reserve a Room

 Queen Lane Library has 5 Group Study Rooms, accommodating 4-6 people.
 Rooms are equipped with wall-mounted monitors and writing surfaces.

 media:scape is a collaborative workspace in which users can share digital information equally on two flat screen monitors positioned at the end of the table.
 This allows for groups to collectively share their contributions and ideas.
 There are three media:scape tables; one at Hahnemann Library, one at W. W. Hagerty Library, and one at the Library Learning Terrace.
-The Media:Scape at the Library Learning Terrace is available on a first come, first served basis while the others may be reserved below.
+The Media:Scape workspaces are available on a first come, first served basis.

 Classrooms and other Spaces